aronno000/custom-readme-ar/medical our dream/studentRegistration.md

  - a student will be not able to get registered if given password is not equal to given confirm password

  - a student will be not able to get registered if he/she don't provide a image!

+ - a student must fill up the captcha form correctly!!!

  - __a guardian can monitor his/her child by accessing his/her own account...__

 ***More are in the way.
 Stay with us...***
+ __IT'S ARONNO GH TO ASSOCIATE YOU...__